Autoduality holds for a degenerating abelian variety: Autoduality for compactified Jacobians

-by the N\'{e}ron mapping property.
-The isomorphism \eqref{Eqn: NeronDuality} restricts to an isomorphism between identity components, and the composition of this restriction with the isomorphisms \eqref{Eqn: NeronIsoOne} and \eqref{Eqn: NeronIsoTwo} is the desired isomorphism $\operatorname{Pic}^{\underline{0}}(\overline{J}_0/k) \cong J_0^{\underline{0}}$.
-This isomorphism must equal pullback by an Abel map when an Abel map is defined because both morphisms agree on the generic fiber. \end{proof}
+that is pullback by an Abel map when an Abel map is defined. \end{co} \begin{proof} Since we have proven that $\overline{J}$ satisfies Hypothesis~\ref{Hypothesis}, we complete the proof by arguing as in the last half of the proof of Corollary~\ref{Co: AutodualityTwo}.
+The autoduality isomorphism must equal pullback by an Abel map when an Abel map is defined because both morphisms agree on the generic fiber. \end{proof}